 Fringe North International Theatre Festival

 Local and international theatre companies return to Sault Ste.
-Marie this August.
-100% of the box office goes to artists with maximum fringe theatre ticket price set at $12 for 2020.
+Marie in 2021.
+100% of the box office goes to artists with maximum fringe theatre ticket price set at $12.
 Performers can charge less but not more.

 Fringe North is a member of the Canadian Association of Fringe Festivals (CAFF) and World Congress of Fringe Festivals.

 All Fringe festivals share a set of common guidelines with the aim of providing an easily accessible opportunity for all audiences and all artists to participate.

 · Participants will be selected on a non-juried basis, through a first-come, first served proces